 A registered motor vehicle is a motor vehicle which has an active North Carolina license plate or registration.
-The term "motor vehicle" includes automobiles, trucks.
-Campers, trailers, and motorcycles; conversely, boats jet skis, mobile homes and go-carts are not considered to be motor vehicles.
+The term "motor vehicle" includes automobiles, trucks, campers, trailers, and motorcycles; conversely, boats, jet skis, mobile homes and go-carts are not considered to be motor vehicles.

 The date of registration is the listing date for each vehicle and begins a twelve month "tax year" for the vehicle.
 Because registered vehicle billing is based on the date of registration, you may not receive a bill on every registered vehicle you own at the same time.
-If after receiving your bill you have questions regarding the value, address or you feel you were billed in the improper taxing district, call during regular office hours to speak to someone in the Motor Vehicle Section.
+If after receiving your bill you have questions regarding the value, address, or you feel you were billed in the improper taxing district, call during regular office hours to speak to someone in the Individual Personal Property Section.
 Exceptions to the value or taxing jurisdiction for a registered motor vehicle must be made within thirty days of the billing date.
 For requirements in filing a value exception or situs problem, please refer to the back of your statement.

 Taxes due on Registered Motor Vehicles are no longer included in real property statements.
 Therefore, your mortgage company will not receive a bill for your motor vehicles.
 You may want to contact your mortgage company if you are in doubt as to whether they will pay registered vehicle bills.

 Active duty non-resident military personnel may be exempt from North Carolina motor vehicle property tax.
 To qualify for an exemption, you must present a copy of your Leave & Earnings Statement to the county tax office.
 The statement should be for the month and year in which you register the vehicle and must include your Estimated Time of Separation (ETS) date and home of record.